 When we arrived at Renaissance on Porquerolles’s port, the sailboat was just how owner Yann described: “folie douce,” or sweet madness.
 Close quarters doesn’t begin to describe it, as everything was expertly put in place Ikea-style to conserve space.
 The kitchen consisted of a mini fridge, hot plate and espresso machine.
 And the bathroom, well, there was a toilet in the corner.
 But it was exactly the type of no frills find we’d wanted.
 Yann also managed one of the bike rental shops on the island, showing us the best trails leading to the beach and recommending a few of his favorite restaurants in town for dinner.

-I made a quick weekend stop in Stockholm before hopping on a more traditional boat setting on a cruise to Russia.
+Back in mid-July, I made a quick weekend stop in Stockholm before hopping on a more traditional boat setting on a cruise to Russia.
 As I started scouring Airbnb options, my travel companion, Olivia, brought up The Red Boat.
 Recommended by one of her friends at National Geographic, this boat hotel isn’t only convenient (and cheap for a city like Stockholm), it’s also an experience as far away from the design savvy Swedish hotels you can get.
 In a city that’s comprised of 14 islands connected by 57 bridges, sleeping on the Venetian-style canals makes sense.

 Docked next to Central Bridge just across from hipster island of Södermalm lined with vintage shops and cafes, the riverside lodging is made up of two ships: The Red Boat and Ran af.
 The wood planked rooms go from basic summer camp chic bunks (red knit comforter included) and work their way up to the more luxurious admiral quarters in the hotel side of the ship.
 Lounge chairs on the deck look out to land and the hostel-inspired common area looks like a sailor’s haven, with nautical knick-knacks hanging from the ceiling and wall giving the illusion you’re out at sea rather than a 10-minute walk from Stockholm’s Old Town.

-is sleeping on the water, you can also head out for a spin on a houseboat without setting off on a full-fledged cruise.
+While half the fun is sleeping on the water, you can also head out for a spin on a houseboat without setting off on a full-fledged cruise.
 Oberoi Hotels & Resorts offers one of the most glamorous motor vessels floating in the backwaters of Kerala, India: Vrinda.
 The boutique boat features eight deluxe cabins outfitted with teak flooring and panoramic windows showing off views of the waterways of Allepey, nicknamed “Venice of the East.”

 As you cruise past rice paddies and villages through Vembanad Lake, you’ll wine and dine in luxury with 24-hour butler service and gourmet fare in the form of authentic Keralan delicacies (think coconut prawns and local red rice) served up at wooden tables in the intimate dining room or out on the deck in wicker chairs.